aishat-liasu/aishat-liasu/README.md

 ## Hello...
 My name is Aishat Liasu.

 I am a Full Stack Web Developer and Software Engineer.
-I am a problem solver seeking to solve problems using human creativity and technology.
+I am a problem solver passionate about building solutions using human creativity and technology.
 I am constantly learning better ways to write maintainable and scalable code as well as improve my soft skills.
 As of the moment, I am working my portfolio as it's long over due.